-Standing between 6-9” in height, weighing in between 5-12lbs, this tiny package carries a huge personality!
+This Chihuahua mix stands between 6-9” in height, weighing in between 5-12lbs.

-Pomchis, also known as Chiranians or Chihuahua Pomeranian Mixes, are courageous, stubborn and affectionate.
+Pomchis, also known as Chiranians or Chihuahua Pomeranian Mixes, are a courageous, stubborn, and affectionate little dog.

-Let’s learn a little more about them, their origin and what it takes to look after them on a day to day basis.
+Let’s learn a little more about this mixed breed, their origin, and what it takes to look after a Pomchi on a day-to-day basis.

 What Is a Pomchi?
 Breed Overview

-The Pomchi dog is the result of mating a Chihuahua with a Pomeranian; two purebred dogs.
-Due to the similar size of the breeds, the dam and the sire are interchangeable.
+Due to the similar small dog size of the breeds, the dam and the sire are interchangeable.

-A First generation Chihuahua Pomeranian mix is 50% Pomeranian and 50% Chihuahua offspring.
-As the generations move on, breeders may breed a full Pomeranian or full Chihuahua with a Pomchi, or they may breed two Pomchis.
+A First generation Pomeranian Chihuahua mix is 50% Pomeranian and 50% Chihuahua offspring dogs.
+As the generations move on, dog breeders may breed a full Pomeranian or full Chihuahua with a Pomchi, or they may breed two Pomchis.
 The idea of breeding two Pomchis is to have a better idea of their potential temperament, as we have done with purebred dogs.

-With a cross-breed you can never be entirely sure of the dog you will end up with.
-You may end up with more Pom than Chi or more Chi than Pom.
+With a mixed breed you can never be entirely sure of the dog you will end up with.
+You may end up with a little dog that’s more Pom than Chi or more Chi than Pom.

-This designer mix is not a purebred dog with pedigree so they aren’t recognised by any major Kennel Club.
-They are a designer cross breed of a Pomeranian and Chihuahua.
+This designer Pomeranian Chihuahua mix is not a purebred dog with a pedigree so they aren’t recognized by any major Kennel Club.
+They are a designer crossbreed of a Pomeranian and Chihuahua.

 Due to their popularity, a pomchi puppy price tag can be around the $950 mark, but, on average prices range between $350 – $1,200 USD.

-As with all breeds as their popularity increases, more and more Pomchis are finding themselves in shelters, so rescue is also an option.
+As with all dog breeds as their popularity increases, more and more Pomchis are finding themselves in shelters, so adopting a dog is also an option.

-The Chihuahua is a high spirited, intelligent and alert little guy.
-Their small size completely deceives their larger than life personality.
+The Chihuahua is a high-spirited, intelligent, and alert little dog.
+Their small size completely deceives their larger-than-life personality.

-They lived on after the Toltec era and a large number of them were found by the Americans in the State of Chihuahua; which is where he got his name from.
+They lived on after the Toltec era and a large number of them were found by the Americans in the State of Chihuahua; which is where the dog got its name from.

-Described by All Things Dogs as sassy, you needn’t say much more.
-The Chi is stubborn, charming and loyal.
-A huge character in a small body with the feistiness to match any terrier!
+Described by All Things Dogs as a sassy dog, you needn’t say much more.
+The Chi is stubborn, charming, and loyal.
+A huge character in a small body with the small dog feistiness to match any terrier!

-Described by the American Kennel Club as inquisitive, bold and lively the Pomeranian is a distant relative of the Arctic Spitz dogs (sled dogs).
+Described by the American Kennel Club as inquisitive, bold, and lively the Pomeranian breed is a distant relative of the Arctic Spitz dogs (sled dogs).

-Alert and intelligent, these feisty little guys are super watch dogs.
+Alert and intelligent, these feisty small dogs are super watchdogs.
 Energetic and lively, they enjoy being active, but they don’t need endless miles of walks.

-So we cross the bold, alert and intelligent Pom with the sassy, stubborn and feisty Chi and what do we get?
+So we cross the bold, alert, and intelligent Pom breed with the sassy, stubborn, and feisty Chi breed and what do we get?
 A Pomchi with character to boot.
-He will certainly keep you active and entertained.
+The Pomchi breed of small dogs will certainly keep you active and entertained.

 Pomchi Temperament and Personality

-Standoffish is probably the best word to describe a Pomchi Mix with strangers.
-They are alert, inquisitive and will certainly let you know if something is out of place.
-Some owners struggle with their barking tendencies and describe it as excessive.
+Standoffish is probably the best word to describe this Pomeranian Chihuahua mix with strangers.
+The Pomchi is alert, inquisitive and will certainly let you know if something is out of place.
+Some owners struggle with their barking tendencies and describe them as excessive.

-Not only do they bark at noises, knocks or the pipe creaking, Pomchis will also bark if left alone for long periods of time.
-Due to their affectionate nature, they don’t cope with being alone:
+Not only does the Pomchi bark at noises, knocks, or the pipe creaking, but Pomchis will also bark if left alone for long periods of time.
+Due to their affectionate nature, the breed doesn’t cope with being alone:

-- They are prone to suffering with separation anxiety.
+- The Pomchi breed is prone to suffering from separation anxiety.

 - Pomchis will chew, scratch, bark, dig, urinate and defaecate when stressed.

-Avoid leaving them for long periods by asking friends or family to pop in or seek out a dog walker.
+Avoid leaving a Pomchi for long periods by asking friends or family to pop in or seek out a dog walker.

-When with their family, Pomchis are a very affectionate dog, like their Pomeranian parent.
+When with their family, Pomchis are a very affectionate dog breed, like their Pomeranian breed parent.

-They tolerate adults much better than children though.
-This designer toy breed is best suited to adult only homes or families with older children because of their small toy size.
-We’ve mentioned their love of curling up on the sofa – to be honest, this is where you will find them most of the time.
+Pomchis tolerate adults much better than children though.
+This designer toy mixed breed is best suited to adult-only homes or families with older children because of their small toy size.
+We’ve mentioned their love of curling up on the sofa – to be honest, this is where you will find the Pomchi most of the time.

-Despite their lively and inquisitive nature, they don’t need hours of exercise.
+Despite their lively and inquisitive nature, the Pomchi breed doesn’t need hours of exercise.
 They are quite happy running around the house or in the yard.
-Walks of around 30 minutes are ample, however, their stubborn nature can leave their recall less than desirable – keep them on a leash when out walking.
+Walks of around 30 minutes are ample for such small dogs, however, their stubborn nature can leave their recall less than desirable – keep your Pomchi on a leash when out walking.

-If socialized from a young age, Pomchis tend to get on well with other animals, yet due to their feisty nature, it would be advisable to supervise interactions.
-Watch their body language to predict any potential problems.
+If socialized from a young age, the mixed breed Pomchi tends to get on well with other animals, yet due to their feisty nature, it would be advisable to supervise interactions.
+Watch your dog’s body language to predict any potential problems.

-Like other Chihuahua Mix dogs this mix is best suited to adult only homes, or those families with older children.
+Like other Chihuahua mix dogs, this mixed breed is best suited to adult-only homes, or those families with older children.

 How to Feed a Pomchi